web3nelly/change-obs-scene/README.md

 ### MIT

-This `README.md` file provides installation and usage instructions, as well as a brief description of the API for the `change-obs-scene` package.
+This `README.md` file provides installation and usage instructions, as well as a brief description of the API for the [@b3nelly/change-obs-scene](https://www.npmjs.com/package/@b3nelly/change-obs-scene?activeTab=readme) package.
 Feel free to modify it as needed.